Mr. District Attorney (1947 film)

-Mr. District Attorney is a 1947 American crime film directed by Robert B. Sinclair and starring Dennis O'Keefe, Adolphe Menjou and Marguerite Chapman.
+Mr. District Attorney is a 1947 American film noir crime film directed by Robert B. Sinclair and starring Dennis O'Keefe, Adolphe Menjou and Marguerite Chapman.
 The film was based on the long-running and popular radio series Mr. District Attorney created by Phillips Lord.

 Plot

 An assistant district attorney becomes involved with a woman who works for the group that he is investigating.